 If you followed this protocol and requested a pre-service organization determination and an IDN was issued before the non-covered service was rendered, you must include the –GA modifier on your claim for the non-covered service.

 Including the –GA modifier on your claim helps ensure your claim for the non-covered service is appropriately adjudicated as member liability.

 Do not bill the member for non-covered services in cases where you do not follow this protocol.
 If you don’t follow the terms of this protocol (such as requesting a pre-service organization determination for a MA member or rendering the service to a MA member before we issue the pre- service organization determination), you may receive an administrative claim denial.
 You cannot bill the member for administratively denied claims.

-You cannot bill the the member for covered services beyond their normal cost sharing amounts (copayment, deductible, or coinsurance).
+You cannot bill members for covered services beyond their normal cost-sharing amounts (copayment, deductible,or coinsurance).

 - Collect a deposit,

 - Seek compensation,

 - Seek remuneration,

 - Seek reimbursement, or

 - Have recourse against our members, or their representative, or the MA organization.